ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/upload-directories.md

 ##### File size

-You can optionally set a maximum allowed size in kilobytes for uploaded file.
+You can optionally set a maximum allowed size in kilobytes for the uploaded file.
 Leave blank if you do not wish to impose a limit.

 NOTE: **Note:** Servers usually also have built-in limits on the amount of data that can be uploaded via PHP at one time.
 The default value for this in PHP is 2 MB.
 If you have a need to upload very large files, then you should contact your Host or server admin and talk to them about any size limits they have in place.

 ##### Image width

-Optionally set the maximum allowed width in pixes for uploaded images.
+Optionally set the maximum allowed width in pixels for uploaded images.
 Images over this setting will be automatically resized.

 ##### Image height